ottelli/ottelli/README.md

 <b>Share my goal?</b>

-Collaborate with me on Github
+Collaborate with here me on Github

-Contact me by email >> elliott@rho-technologies.com
+Connect with me on <a href="https://linkedIn.com/elliott-cheesman">LinkedIn</a> Send me an email >> elliott@rho-technologies.com

 <!---
 ottelli/ottelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.